LEARNAcademy/Instructor-Resources/javascript/conditionals.md

 }
 ```

-- If the statement evaluates to false, the block of code does not run
+- If the statement evaluates to false, the code block does not run

 ```javascript
 if(false){